JetDev22/JetDev22/readme.md

 ## Projects
 <details>
 <summary>Systems Reference for A300</summary>
 <p>Website to quickly review the systems of the A300-600RF and create a review pdf for systems and non-normal procedures.
-For company internal use only, therefore a private repository</p>
+For company internal use only, therefore a private repository.
+The website was build using Flask, MySQL to store all system data and Javascript to enable theme switching for pico.css.
+I will release a blank version (without the company database file).
+This may be of use for projects that store study notes, recepies ...</p>
 <img width="600px" src="projects/A300/Reference0.png"><br>
 <img width="600px" src="projects/A300/Reference1.png"><br>
 <img width="600px" src="projects/A300/Reference2.png"><br>